Financial Review and Planning Checklist

 Final Thoughts

-With the change of seasons and the sun going down earlier, the end of the year can be a good time to review your financial wellness and prepare for a healthy and happy new year.
+With the change of seasons and the sun going down earlier, the end of the year can be a good time to review your financial security and prepare for a healthy and happy new year.

 Written by Women Who Money Cofounders Vicki Cook and Amy Blacklock.